ikrima/gamedevguide/content/graphics/light-transport/light-transport.md

----
-title: Light transport notes
+# Light transport notes

-pageSubTitle: From Subsurface Scattering to Neutron Transport
+## TLDR: From Subsurface Scattering to Neutron Transport
-sidebar: graphics
----

-# TLDR

 - All rendering is a lie: Specular/Diffuse => approx. of SSS => approx of volume tracing